Pahal-7974/nl-expat-guide/README.md

   quality than larger hosted embedding models.
 Good enough for a focused 3-topic demo; I'd re-evaluate against a larger model if the corpus grew to cover all IND permit types.
 - **Answer-only-from-context prompting:** The main safeguard against wrong answers is the prompt itself.
 The model is instructed to answer only from retrieved context and say so plainly if it can't.
-First tests showed that queries asking to ignore instructions could succeed in model deviations, but I fixed that in later versions.
+Initial tests showed that prompts designed to override the instructions could cause the model to deviate from its intended behaviour.
+However, this issue was addressed and resolved in later versions.
 - **Source freshness:** immigration and tax rules change (the 2026/2027 30% ruling rate change is a good example).
 Right now the corpus is static.
 At scale this needs a re-scraping/re-ingestion schedule, versioning so old answers can be distinguished from current ones, and ideally a "last updated" timestamp shown to the user per source.
-- **No conversation memory:** each question is answered independently.
+- **Single-Turn Model** each question is answered independently.
 This keeps the system simple and easy to reason about, at the cost of not handling follow-up questions like "what about for my partner?" naturally.